-- Two virtual public hearings one in the fall and one in the spring were held virtually on several platforms like Microsoft Teams, HTV broadcast, and Facebook Live to reach a broader audience. - Two in-person public hearings one in the fall and one in the spring were held in-person in LMI neighborhoods to increase the accessibility and convenience of the hearings to those that may benefit from the funding. - Information about the public hearings was posted on local news station community calendars, as well as HCD's Facebook, Twitter, and Instagram pages.
+- Two public hearings one in the fall and one in the spring were held virtually on several platforms like Microsoft Teams, HTV broadcast, and Facebook Live to reach a broader - Two public hearings one in the fall and one in the spring were held in-person in LMI neighborhoods to increase the accessibility and convenience of the hearings to those that may benefit from the funding. - Information about the public hearings was posted on local news station community calendars, as well as HCD's Facebook, Twitter, and Instagram pages.

-- Meetings were advertised with a summary of the Draft Annual Action Plan in newspapers, like the Houston Chronicle, a newspaper of general circulation, La Voz de Houston, and community newspapers. - The public hearings were also promoted among community and advocacy groups like the Super Neighborhood Alliance, HCD public service agencies, and other partner organizations. - HCD provided a Spanish interpreter for Spanish speakers with limited English proficiency and provided real-time captioning for persons who are deaf or have a hearing loss during the public hearings.
+- Advertised meetings with a summary of the draft plan in newspapers, like the Houston Chronicle, a newspaper of general circulation, La Voz de Houston, and community newspapers. - The public hearings were also promoted among community and advocacy groups like the Super Neighborhood Alliance, HCD public service agencies, and other partner organizations. - HCD provided a Spanish interpreter for Spanish speakers with limited English proficiency and provided real-time captioning for persons who are deaf or have a hearing loss during the public hearings.
 Other accommodations were available upon request.